Machinery-Related Injuries at Work

 Heavy equipment and machines are important parts of the modern workforce that many workers interact with on a daily basis.
 Unfortunately, machines are often dangerous to use if they aren’t maintained or if workers aren’t properly trained before operation.

 Many industrial machines use large amounts of force, and that means serious and even life-threatening machinery-related injuries can occur if there is a workplace accident.
 Our Workers Compensation lawyers in Minnesota know that workers like you who were hurt by machines may be confused about your next steps.
-If you need guidance, we can give you the advice you need to be confident about your recovery and claim.
+If you need guidance, Fields Law Firm can give you the advice you need to be confident about your recovery and claim.
 Just dial 1-888-343-5375 or complete our free online form – there’s no obligation.

 Client Success Story